wangkuiyi/goyaccfmt/README.md

 goyaccfmt -w a.y
 ```

+To the right is the difference before and after auto reformatting the grammar rule file of [SQLFlow](https://sqlflow.org/sqlflow).

 </td><td>

-Here is an example of the difference before and after auto reformatting the grammar file of [SQLFlow](https://sqlflow.org/sqlflow).

 ![](opendiff-goyaccfmt.png)